bns-hack/Cloud-Hacks_online-support-desk/readme.md

 Inspired by Oracle Cloud and Autonomous DB API support for MongoDB

 ## What it does
-Our API enables you to make use of managing and accessing your resources for storing PDF, TXT files and images [Blogs]
+Our APP enables you to make use of support desk and accessing your queries for any online support and issues

 ## How we built it
 Built around OKE Kubernetes cluster and DB tools